Vikalp-Social/mystodon/README.md

 All requests to the Mastodon API require authentication using OAuth 2.0.
 Clients must obtain an access token by completing the OAuth 2.0 authentication flow.

 ## How to run
-Follow the steps below to run the application after cloning/pulling into your local device. \
+Follow the steps below to run the application after cloning/pulling into your local device.
+(React - v18.2.0)

 1) `npm i`
 2) `nodemon api.js`